ajwpdx/AnywhereFitness/README.md

 [X] Unit 1 Assessment - 2 PM Pacific

-[] Each project is deployed to Netlify or Heroku by end of day

 # Tuesday
     All Team Members

-[] Morning standup with Trello board open
+[X] Morning standup with Trello board open

-[] Cover what has been completed in the last day and what every one is working on today
+[X] Cover what has been completed in the last day and what every one is working on today

-[] Each team member has completed their first take of the Unit Assessments, with an opportunity for a re-take Friday.
+[X] Each team member has completed their first take of the Unit Assessments, with an opportunity for a re-take Friday.

     User Interface Developer

 [] Marketing site including all pages fully responsive to Mobile and Desktop screen widths

-[] All pages laid out all that's left for each page are styling tweaks
+[X] All pages laid out all that's left for each page are styling tweaks

-[] Marketing "Login" call to action links user to the Deployed React app login screen

 [] Unit 1 students ONLY: JS assessment - 2 - 5 PM Pacific